SirPepe/ornament/Readme.md

 #### For use with `@attr()`

-A content attribute's IDL attribute value can be unset to the accessor's initial value by removing a previously set content attribute:
+A content attribute's property value can be unset to the accessor's initial value by removing a previously set content attribute:

 As an example: